TABLE OF CONTENTS

 A merchant account will allow you to manage fraud and implement chargeback protection on your site.
 Tracking declines and recovering payments are more options than you have once the setup is complete.
 You also want to have access to business-level reporting so you can analyze the state of your finances.

 What are the perks of processing credit cards?

 Accepting credit card payments has become a basic financial offering that your customers will come to expect.
 With the rise in credit card offers, such as flyer miles, more people prefer to use them rather than their standard debit card.
 By securing IT tech support credit card processing, you will give your customers greater control over how they pay for your services.
-Accepting this type of payment lets you experience an increase to your bottom line because your customers have additional payment options.
+Accepting this type of payment lets you experience an increase in your bottom line because your customers have additional payment options.

 Businesses without a credit card merchant account will have a hard time competing against those who do.
 From large purchases to last-minute buys, many people depend on their credit cards for buying power rather than cash.
 You already have superior services, so don’t let your account setup hold you back from successful payment processing.